communitybridge/docs/corporate-cla-console/projects/README.md

 **Note:** This section is displayed only for individual projects, not for project groups.
 {% endhint %}

-It shows a table that lists details of approved contributors from your organization for the project.
+This shows a table that lists details of approved contributors from your organization for the project.

-* **Approved List** shows the user name/email lD/GitHub user ID /GitHub Organization or Domain name that is in the approved list.
+* **Approved List** shows the GitHub user name, email lD, GitHub Organization, or Domain name that is in the approved list.
-* **Approval Criteria** shows the type with which the contributor is listed in the approved list.
+* **Approval Criteria** shows the type of approval criteria.
-* **Added on** shows the date when the user was added to the approved list.
+* **Added on** shows the date when the criteria was added to the approved list.
-* **Manage** \(Only for CLA Managers\) lets CLA managers [edit](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#edit-a-contributors-details) or [delete](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#delete-a-contributors-details) the approved list.
+* **Manage** \(Only for CLA Managers\) lets CLA Managers [edit](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#edit-a-contributors-details) or [delete](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#delete-a-contributors-details) the criteria on the approved list.
-* **+Add Approval Criteria** is displayed only for CLA Managers, and lets CLA managers [add contributors](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#add-contributor-s) to an approved list.
+* **+Add Approval Criteria** \(Only for CLA Managers\) lets CLA managers [add contributor approval criteria](../../easycla/corporate-cla-managers/approve-and-manage-contributors.md#add-contributor-s) to the approved list.

 **CONTRIBUTOR ACKNOWLEDGEMENT FROM MY ORGANIZATION**